Mohsin0568/GCP/kubernetes-deployment/news/README.md

 ### Copy ipaddress from services section and enter below url in browser
 http://[ip_address:port]/news/feeds/test

+### Run below command to scale pods
+kubectl scale deployment news-service --replicas=3

+Above service is running in 1 node with 3 pods.

+### Run below command to scale number of nodes in a cluster.
+gcloud container clusters resize [cluster-name] --num-nodes 2

 # Building and pushing docker image using docker commands